|

 specified. error and retval are mutually exclusive.

-specified by the set.
+every system call specified by the syscall_set.

-If :delay_enter=delay or :delay_exit=delay options are
+If the delay_enter=delay or delay_exit=delay options are

 specified, delay injection is performed: the tracee is